danomatika/joyosc/README.md

 DESCRIPTION
 -----------

-USB joysticks & game controllers are a cheap, ubiqutous source for alternate interfaces and can be easily hacked with custom switches, buttons, and analog sensors.
-Furthermore, physical computing platforms such as Arduino & Teensy can be configured to appear as USB HID (Human Interface Devices). joyosc provides a quick OSC event interface for such devices into your favorite creative coding environents (Pure Data, Max MSP, Processing, OpenFrameworks, etc).
+USB joysticks & game controllers are a cheap, ubiquitous source for alternate interfaces and can be easily hacked with custom switches, buttons, and analog sensors.
+Furthermore, physical computing platforms such as Arduino & Teensy can be configured to appear as USB HID (Human Interface Devices). joyosc provides a quick OSC event interface for such devices into your favorite creative coding environments (Pure Data, Max MSP, Processing, OpenFrameworks, etc).

 The joyosc package contains the following parts: